US Woman Claiming Attack by Ghana Police Snubs Investigators: "She Has Declined to Respond"

 Mackey recorded a video claiming she had been kidnapped and robbed by supposed police officers, but has since left Ghana.

-In a statement, the police noted that she had blocked police trying to reach her.
+In a statement, the police noted that she had blocked police from reaching her.

-According to police, Mackey and two companions checked out of their Accra hotel on December 5, 2025.
+According to the police, Mackey and two companions checked out of their hotel in Accra on December 5, 2025.

 Checks at the airport confirmed she departed the country the same day.